-My name is Olivia and I am originally from Brazil, but I have lived in Canada with my French-Canadian husband Pierre.
-He is my official recipe tester and also the editor of this blog.
+My name is Olivia and I am originally from Brazil, but I live in Canada with my French-Canadian husband Pierre and my son Thomas.

 I help people to make more homemade food and healthier dishes.
 Here you will find a variety of recipes that are fast, simple, delicious and of course nutritious, without sacrificing flavor because I am a strong believer that healthy food can be as delicious as any other food.
 I encourage you to visit my breakfast, dinner, lunch, salads and special diets (Low-carb, Paleo, Whole30, Gluten-free, Vegetarian, Vegan) sections to make healthy and nutritions recipes in your kitchen.
 You will see that cooking does not have to be complicated.
 In fact, it can be fun.

 Why did I become interested in cooking healthier?

 I got inspired and encouraged to learn how to cook healthier and fresh dishes after my husband discovered that his glycemic level and blood pressure were very high.
 From that point, we decided to change our eating habits by avoiding white carbs, refined sugar and trans fat as much as possible.
 I also become more curious about food and what we should be eating or not eating.
 I love to read and research about this topic and my sister, who is a nutritionist, helped me understand a lot more about nutrient functions as well.
 After all that homework, I am glad that eating healthier has paid off since my husband now is back to his normal levels of glycaemia and blood pressure, and I realized how important it is to eat quality food.